The Weight Stigma of Before-and-After Weight Loss Pictures

 This incident, coupled with the numerous instances I’ve observed before-and-after pictures being employed as a promotional tool on the social media accounts of nutritionists and dieticians, compelled me to address this issue in the form of this article.

-In the realm of health and wellness, the journey towards well-being is often depicted through the lens of before-and-after pictures, promising a metamorphosis that goes beyond the physical.
-However, behind this seemingly positive narrative lies a complex web of issues demanding our attention.
-It’s time to reconsider the use of these images as marketing tools, especially when promoting weight loss services.
+In the world of health and wellness, we often see before-and-after pictures that promise a transformation beyond just the physical.
+However, this seemingly positive narrative hides a complex web of issues that need our attention.
+It’s time to rethink using these images as marketing tools, especially for promoting weight loss services.

 Before and After pictures reinforce weight stigma and fat-shaming